arduino/docs-content/content/arduino-cloud/07.api/02.arduino-iot-api/arduino-iot-api.md

 ## Summary

-This document covers the overall usage of the [Arduino IoT Cloud API](https://www.arduino.cc/reference/en/iot/api/), and how to use it with different clients (JavaScript, Python®, Golang).
+This document covers the overall usage of the [Arduino Cloud API](https://www.arduino.cc/reference/en/iot/api/), and how to use it with different clients (JavaScript, Python®, Golang).